-The notion of lifestyle in marketing was introduced by William Lazer (1963), but the purposes of this research adopted the definition by Veal (1993, p.
-247.).
-This defines lifestyle as "a distinctive pattern of personal and social behavior characteristics of an individual or a group".
-In practice, it refers to how "the people live and spend their time and money" (Kaynak-Kara 2001).
 Lifestyle-based segmentation is also called psychographics (Demby 1974).
-It wishes to stress the importance of psychographic criteria as opposed to and besides purely demographic criteria in forming consumer groups (Ziff 1971, Wells 1975, Bean-Ennis 1987).
+It wishes to stress the importance of psychographic criteria as opposed to and besides purely demographic criteria in forming consumer groups (Ziff 1971; Wells 1975; Beane - Ennis 1987).
 Buying habits of individuals belonging to the same demographic or socio-economic category may differ.
 To explore these differences in more depth, it is worth investigating the people's lifestyles.
-In addition, it might also be adequate to perform a psychographic analysis in such cases where among the segments set up based on demographic criteria relevant differences in consumption were found, because it can help to explore the reasons for such differences and to understand the group much better (Edris-Meidan 1989, Fullerton-Dodge 1993, Vyncke 2002).
-The more the target group is understood, the more effective the communication is with it and the more adaptive the positioning is to their needs (Plummer 1974, Hornik 1989, Chiagouris 1991).
+In addition, it might also be adequate to perform a psychographic analysis in such cases where among the segments set up based on demographic criteria, relevant differences in consumption were found, because it can help to explore the reasons for such differences and to understand the group much better (Edris-Meidan 1989; Fullerton-Dodge 1993; Vyncke 2002).
+The more I understand the target group, the more effectively I can communicate with it and the more I can adapt positioning to their needs (Plummer 1974; Hornik 1989; Chiagouris 1991).

 Psychographic analysis can be classified into two types, depending on how complex the analysis of consumer lifestyles is.
 "One dimensional" analyses look at only specific key areas of a consumer's lifestyle.
 In general, focus is on lifestyle elements of particular products.
 The other type is "multidimensional" which seeks to explore complexly defined general lifestyles that can have an explanatory force in other areas of consumption.
-The former has the definite advantage that it adapts better to the analysis of a product than a general lifestyle (Ziff 1971, Plummer 1974,
+The former has the definite advantage that it adapts better to the analysis of a product than a general lifestyle (Ziff 1971; Plummer 1974; Wells 1975; Van Auken 1978).
+But since our research is exploratory and wishes to analyse broad lifestyle groups, we decided not to investigate one-dimensional typologies.